 “As soon as we arrived, the owner, Bill Grimes, graciously welcomed us to the establishment and gave us a thorough overview of Holland’s downtown and various other spots along Ottawa Beach Road.“Joanna Dueweke

 Of course, if you are searching for a bit more peace and privacy while you are staying in Holland, you might want to consider an Airbnb or VRBO rental.

 Vacation rentals in Holland are becoming increasingly popular, as there are many residents with vacation homes in this community who are willing to offer short-term rentals to visitors.
 There are Holland Michigan vacation rentals near the lakefront or in the downtown area.

 The Story of Holland Michigan and How It Transformed Into a Premier Michigan Destination

 The story of Holland is similar to many communities that were settled in the Midwest by European immigrants who were looking for a new place in America to call their own.

 Holland Michigan was, and still is, tied closely to the Netherlands.
-The people who founded Holland were a group of Dutch settlers who traveled to New York from Holland, with hopes of purchasing land and settling in Wisconsin.
+The people who founded Holland were a group of Dutch settlers who traveled to New York from Holland in the 1840s, with hopes of purchasing land and settling in Wisconsin.